 ADUs are becoming increasingly popular throughout Denver.
 Whether it's for distant in-laws to visit, as a rental property, or an expanded family arrangement, the need for accessory housing is more pressing than ever.
 With the plan guidance in Blueprint Denver, updated in 2019, many single unit residential properties are eligible for a rezoning to allow ADUs.
 However, rezoning is only the first hurdle.
-Zoning, design, permitting, and construction all present challenges to creating ADUs.
+Zoning regulations, design, permitting, and construction all present challenges to creating ADUs.

-This project is intended to make zoning regulations simples and more cost-effective.
+This proposed text amendment is intended to make zoning regulations simple and more cost-effective.
 Denver's current building form standards for a detached ADU include several overlapping rules and can impose cost implications that make for difficult design decisions in building an ADU.
-This project reviewed which restrictions can be lifted or alleviated, while also promoting ADU designs that fit in with different neighborhood conditions that are more compatible with the character of surrounding development.
+The ADUs in Denver project reviewed which restrictions can be lifted or alleviated, while also promoting ADU designs that fit in with different neighborhood conditions that are more compatible with the character of surrounding development.

 The Denver Zoning Code regulates where detached and attached ADUs are allowed.
 It also includes building form standards regarding height, minimum lot size and depth, setbacks, parking, floor area, and structure length.
 In addition, the zoning code specifies use limitations that further define the circumstances under which ADUs can be built.
-These regulations are summarized below and were reevaluated to consider alternative standards that could improve design and help reduce barriers to ADU construction.